Shakugannotorch/snappy_11_tets/README.rst

 all 505352 orientable cusped hyperbolic 3-manifolds whose minimal ideal triangulations consist of 11 tetrahedra, and includes the source code for the Python module :code:`snappy_11_tets` which packages them up for use in SnapPy.

-The orientable cusped census of 10 tetrahedra has been merged into :code:`snappy_manifolds` in the release of version 1.4, and having both :code:`snappy_11_tets` and :code:`snappy_manifolds` installed allows one to access all orientable cusped hyperbolic 3-manifolds up to 11 tetrahedra.
+The orientable cusped census of 10 tetrahedra has been merged into :code:`snappy_manifolds` in its recent release of version 1.4, and having both :code:`snappy_11_tets` and :code:`snappy_manifolds` installed allows one to access all orientable cusped hyperbolic 3-manifolds up to 11 tetrahedra.

 To install this module in SageMath::